Data Science and Software Engineering Process Models

 To wrap up this section, let us consider a few examples of systems and discuss what kind of processes might be appropriate for them.

-A startup developing an automated transcription service (as in the introduction) is likely focused primarily on the model as the most risky and business-critical part.
+A start-up developing an automated transcription service (as in the introduction) is likely focused primarily on the model as the most risky and business-critical part.
 Developers will build a system around the model later, once a viable solution for the transcription problem has been found.
 If the team seeks venture capital, they need to identify a plausible business model early on, but otherwise the team will likely focus almost exclusively on the model initially, before seriously thinking about revenue and operating costs, the user interface, and the rest of the system.
 However, once the model is established, the team should take system design seriously to provide an appealing product with acceptable scalability, latency, fairness, safety, and security, and to establish a profitable business.

 Fine-tuning a recommendation feature of a hotel booking site may start model-first with opportunistically logging data of users interactions with the site and then exploring that data to develop ideas about what features could be predicted about potential customers (e.g., whether they are flexible about travel times, whether they travel for business or leisure).
-The non-ML part of the system might be changed to collect better telemetry, e.g., by encouraging users to provide their age or information about their travel plans after they booked a hotel with the current system.
+The non-ML part of the system might be changed to collect better telemetry, for example, by encouraging users to provide their age or information about their travel plans after they booked a hotel with the current system.
 Data scientists could then iterate on data exploration, model development, and experimenting with integrating prototype models with the existing system without user-visible product features as milestones.

 A cloud-based notes app for creative professionals may want to introduce new features to summarize and organize notes and automatically link notes to related emails, using off-the-shelf large language models.
 Developers already have a good sense of what the language models can do and instead focus in a system-first fashion on identifying specific functionality they want to integrate into the system, mechanisms to present the results to users (especially to avoid problems from hallucinations), and ways to structure the business to offset the substantial costs for model inferences.
 Prototyping of prompts may commence in parallel with system-level planning, but after some initial prototyping, data scientists focus mostly on developing prompt pipelines that reliably meet the quality requirements expected by the system.